slee981/slee981.github.io/_posts/2025-11-20-balanced-toe-hang-putter.md

 This post explores the "balanced toe-hang" design—a putter that achieves near-zero initial torques by deliberately using opposing gravitational and inertial forces.

+**Important caveat**: This cancellation only occurs during the backswing.
+When you transition to the forward swing, the inertial torque reverses direction while gravity remains constant.
+Instead of canceling, both torques now work together to open the face.
+The result is a putter that feels fairly neutral on the backswing but wants to open aggressively during the forward strike.

 ---

 ## The Cancellation Condition